arcus/education_modules/quality_assurance.md

 # Checklist Reports:

+## Structural elements

+* [ ] YAML top section filled in with name, email, language, narrator, title, and comment (blurb) filled out appropriately.
+* [ ] YAML top section includes proper link to CSS (currently https://chop-dbhi-arcus-education-website-assets.s3.amazonaws.com/css/modules.css).
+* [ ] YAML top section has a version of at least 1.0.0 (first public version).
+* [ ] Title is the first line and is the only level-1 header in the document.
+* [ ] Overview section immediately follows Title, surrounded in div with class overview, and has filled in sections including an intro blurb, Estimated time to completion, Pre-requisites, Learning objectives, and Contents.
+* [ ] Contents within Overview reflect accurately the sections and the links in the contents section work.
+* [ ] Sections following Overview all have content (no pages with just header and no additional text / media material).
+* [ ] Final section is Feedback.

 ## Content

 * [ ] Good amount of content, both in terms of the complexity/usefulness of the material covered and the time estimate